 The National Christmas Tree is located in front of the White House, making parking hard to come by.
 You can find the tree a few short blocks away from the Metro Center stop (blue, orange, silver, red lines).
 Take the 13th and G St exit.

 Rack up those Instagram likes with all the classic photos: the National Christmas Tree, the Menorah, the tree representing your favorite state, and the White House.
-My nighttime pictures of the White House always turn out dark so if you figure out a good angle, let me know!
+My nighttime pictures of the White House always turn out dark so consider also stopping by during the day if you want a picture of the White House.
 Face away from the White House to snap a cool shot of the tree with the Washington Monument.

 Grab Dinner Nearby:

-Everyone knows food around the National Mall is limited.
-However, the White House location puts you a little closer to classic spots like Old Ebbitt Grill and The Hamilton (make a reservation!).
-If you head to either of these restaurants, you’ll be much closer to Metro Center for the trip home.
-If you’re looking for a cheaper option, head toward the Farragut North stop (red line) and the Farragut West stop (orange, blue, and silver lines) for Shake Shack, Black Rooster Pub, or St. Arnold’s Mussel Bar.
+Everyone knows food around the National Mall is can feel limiting if you don’t know where to go.
+The closets spot is Grilled Cheese DC but go before you see the tree.
+It’s open until 9 on weekdays, 6 on Saturdays, and closed Sunday.
+Also, check out classic spots like Old Ebbitt Grill and The Hamilton but be sure to make a reservation.
+Old Ebbitt Grill and The Hamilton are closer to Metro Center for the trip home.
+If you’re looking for a cheaper option, head toward the Farragut North stop (red line) and the Farragut West stop (orange, blue, and silver lines) for Shake Shack, St. Arnold’s Mussel Bar.